Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wenger spoke to Eurosport on the sidelines of stage 15 of the Tour de France on July 16.
 Photo: Twitter / Gooner Chris

-Last season, Arsenal had the best start in the club's history, holding the advantage in the Premier League title race when at one point they were eight points ahead of Man City.
+Last season, Arsenal had the best start in the club's history, holding an advantage in the Premier League title race, at one point leading Man City by eight points.
 But in the final stages, the Emirates Stadium team gradually lost steam, drawing three and losing three of their ten matches, then losing the title to Man City.
-When asked about the championship race next season, Wenger said simply: "I believe Arsenal will win, it's that simple."
+When asked about the title race next season, Wenger said simply: "I believe Arsenal will win, it's that simple."

-After leaving Arsenal, Wenger joined FIFA as its Director of Global Football Development.
-He is also a member of the IFAB Football and Technical Advisory Board - the body responsible for the laws of the game.
+After leaving Arsenal, Wenger joined FIFA and took on the role of Director of Global Football Development.
+He is also a member of the IFAB Football and Technical Advisory Board - the organisation responsible for the laws of the game.

 Hong Duy